Getting enough sleep

 If these tips don’t help, tell your parents or guardians.
 You also might talk to your doctor or nurse.

 How much is enough?

 Experts say most teens need a little more than nine hours of sleep each night.
 Only a tiny number get that much, though.
-Are you one of the lucky few who can manage with less?
-Or are you slipping up on sleep?
-Here are some ways to see if you’re getting enough:
+Here are some ways to see if you are getting enough sleep:

 - Do you have trouble getting up in the morning?